aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/tutorials/training-gpt-neox.rst

 We first pre-compile the graphs using the ``neuron_parallel_compile``.
-Suppose the cluster quene name is ``compute1-dy-training-0`` and we are using node 1-4, let’s run the command below:
+Suppose the cluster queue name is ``compute1-dy-training-0`` and we are using node 1-4, let’s run the command below:

 .. code:: ipython3